synbioks/Text-Mining-NLP/relation-extraction/README.md

 ## input_to_annbrat.py

-This script converts model input files to .ann files for BRATEval.
+This script converts model input format files to .ann files for BRATEval.
 BRATEval requires two folders: predictions and ground-truth.
 The script goes through the input file line by line and use the json file to locate back to each entity and the relations.
 The output folder will contain all .ann files for each article and its respective entities and relations.
+(It is also used for converting model's output.tsv to the annbrat formats.)

 ```
 input_to_annbrat.py --json_filename JSON_PATH --input_file INPUT_PATH --ann_folder FOLDER_PATH